Cristina Pantoja-Hidalgo: Literary career

+Dr. Hidalgo is one of the country’s most distinguished writers.
+She is a writer of fiction and nonfiction, a critic and a literary scholar, having published more than 40 books, including three novels, five short story collections, four books of literary criticism, and numerous nonfiction collections.

+Her latest books are What I Wanted to Be When I Grew Up: Early Apprenticeship of a Writer (UP Press, 2021) and Collected Stories and Tales (USTPH, 2019).
+Another volume of memoirs is forthcoming.

 Novel: Recuerdo

 Recuerdo is an epistolary novel which consists of messages sent through email.
 The messages are written by Amanda, a middle-aged widow, to her daughter Marisa, a university student.
 Amanda lives in Bangkok while Marisa is situated in Manila.
 Through these messages, Amanda manages to sort out her life and helps Marisa understand their family's past.
 Amanda often tells her own mother's (Isabel) stories in many of these letters.

 This way of storytelling resulted to a "Dynasty in Cyberspace" against a backdrop that juxtaposes two entirely different cultures: the first being superstitious while the other sophisticated.
 The story aims in this way to provide readers a history with which to possibly relate to ---- as it discusses the complexity of life in a world where families share so much heritage and stories often unknown and untold.

 Hidalgo espouses a particularly pragmatic stance on this particular novel.
 It is not rooted in realism nor does it have any attempt on realism ---- it is a romantic novel.
 Fellow writer Ophelia Dimalanta supports Hidalgo as she says in her review of "Recuerdo", that readers might have the tendency of commenting on "the contravening of some degree of verisimilitude in the narrating of the stories rendered through letters which come regularly and with such contrived continuity and incessantness."
 Clearly, Dimalanta's response is a way of reinforcing Hidalgo's claim of "Recuerdo" being a romantic novel.